TITLE 77: PUBLIC HEALTH

 1) Laboratory tests for biotinidase deficiency are designed to detect a deficiency of the biotinidase enzyme.
 Normal test results indicate the presence of the enzyme.
 Test results are abnormal when the presence of the enzyme is not detected.

-2) When the determination of the enzyme is deemed abnormal, the Department shall recommend a repeat newborn screening test or referral of the infant to a designated consultant for a quantitative determination of the biotinidase enzyme and further diagnostic studies.
+2) When the determination of the enzyme is deemed abnormal, the Department will recommend a repeat newborn screening test or referral of the infant to a designated medical specialist for a quantitative determination of the biotinidase enzyme and further diagnostic studies.

 f) Sickle Cell Disease/Trait and Other Hemoglobinopathies